 - The facility has been designed to provide operational flexibility and the highest efficiency over the entire seasonal load range between summer and winter, while still maintaining near full water production.
 Such a high efficiency plant contributes to lower annual fuel consumption and, therefore, lower overall carbon dioxide emissions as a key benefit.

 - The water plant consists of five MSF evaporation desalination units and a reverse osmosis plant.
-The facility will have on-site water storage capacity for one day’s production of safe drinking water.
+The facility has on-site water storage capacity for one day’s production of safe drinking water.

-- The facility will include the construction of a 400-kV gas-insulated (GIS) substation and a 220 kV/132 kV GIS substation, which will be transferred to KM on completion for operation as part of the power grid.
+- The facility includes a 400-kV gas-insulated (GIS) substation and a 220 kV/132 kV GIS substation, which was transferred to KM on completion for operation as part of the power grid.

-- The plant will become operational in phases with the aim of achieving full commercial operation by mid 2018.
-The facility will be operated and maintained by the Um Al Houl Power Company with the assistance of Siemens (power plant) and Acciona (water plant).
+- The plant has been fully operational from June 2018.
+The facility is being operated and maintained by the Um Al Houl Power Company with the assistance of Siemens (power plant) and Acciona (water plant).

 Blauwwind Consortium reaches Financial Close on Borssele III/IV